rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 6. Before you run the install script, extract the files and place them on the appliance.
 Use the following command to uncompress the bundle:

         tar -zxvf ns-x.0-xx.x.tgz

-   The parameters used in this command include the following:

-   `x` - Extract files.
-   `v` - Print the file names as they are extracted one by one.
-   `z` - The file is a "gzipped" file.
-   `f` - Use the following tar archive for the operation.

-7. Run the following command to install the downloaded software:
+7. Run the following command to install the downloaded software.
+If the appliance does not have sufficient disk space to install the new kernel files, the installation process performs an automatic cleanup of the flash drive.

         ./installns

-   If the appliance does not have sufficient disk space to install the new kernel files, the installation process performs an automatic cleanup of the flash drive.

 8. After the installation process is complete, the process prompts to restart the appliance.
 Press **y** to restart the appliance.

-9. Log on to the appliance cli by using the *nsroot/admin* credentials and execute the following command:
+9. Log on to the appliance cli by using the *nsroot/admin* credentials and execute the following command.
+The output of the preceding command should indicate that the appliance is the secondary node and that synchronization is disabled.

  	  show ha node

-   The output of the preceding command should indicate that the appliance is a secondary node and synchronization is disabled.

-10. Run the following command to disable synchronization on the appliance if synchronization is not disabled:
+10. If synchronization is not disabled, run the following command to disable synchronization on the appliance:

         set ha node -hasync disabled

 11. Ensure that the configuration is complete and as expected.

 12. Run the following commands to perform a force failover and takeover as primary appliance and verify the failover:

         force failover
         show ha node

-13. Review the LBVip and SG statuses using the commands from step 3.
+13. Review the LBVip and SG statuses by using the commands from step 3.

 #### Upgrade the primary appliance